Magnesia on the Maeander: Landmarks

 The temple to Artemis is said by Vitruvius to have been built by the architect Hermogenes, in the Ionic style.
-Following a theophany of the goddess Artemis in the 3rd century B.C., the temple and the city were recognised as a place of asylia by other Greek states.
+Following a reported theophany of the goddess Artemis in the 3rd century B.C., the temple and the city were recognised as a place of asylia by other Greek states.

 The temples of the city would have been closed during the persecution of pagans in the late Roman Empire and little remains of either temple today.
 The site of Magnesia on the Maeander was once identified with the modern Güzelhisar; since then the ruins of a temple to Artemis were found at Inck-bazar, and the latter is considered a more likely site.

 A further important monument in Magnesia was the stadium in the south-western part of the city with a length of 185,90 meters.

 Modern excavations

 Fragment of relief from the Altar of Temple of Artemis at Magnesia on the Maeander, end of 3rd century BC, Pergamon Museum Berlin.